What is a Team?

 Process improvement teams are project teams that focus on improving or developing specific business processes.
 These teams come together to achieve a specific goal, are guided by a well-defined project plan, and have a negotiated beginning and end.

 Work Groups or Natural Teams

 Self-managed teams directly manage the day-to-day operation of their particular process or department.
-They are authorized to make decisions on a wide range of issues (for example, safety, quality, maintenance, scheduling, and personnel).
+They are authorized to make decisions on a wide range of issues, such as safety, quality, maintenance, scheduling, and personnel.
 Their responsibilities also include processes traditionally held by managers, such as goal-setting, allocation of assignments, and conflict resolution.

 The Value & Benefits of Teams